duckietown/gym-duckietown/README.md

 control your robot remotely with the `Duckiebot-v0` environment, you will need to install the software found in the [duck-remote-iface](https://github.com/maximecb/duck-remote-iface) repository on your Duckiebot.

+The `MultiMap-v0` environment is essentially a [wrapper](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/envs/multimap_env.py) for `SimpleSim-v0` which will automatically cycle through all available [map files](https://github.com/duckietown/gym-duckietown/tree/master/gym_duckietown/maps).
+This makes it possible to train on a variety of different maps at the same time, with the idea that training on a variety of different scenarios will make for a more robust policy/model.

 ## Installation